Search Engine Optimisation (SEO) and Common SEO Mistakes to Avoid

 Making sure your website content is unique and significant to your product or service is very important in Search engine optimisation success.
 In most cases people just copy content from other websites.
 Most often than not, these websites fail miserably in search engine rankings.

-If you are not able to write decent and unique content for your website than find someone online that will write relevant and fresh content for you.
+If you are not able to write decent and unique content (go here and discover how to write great content) for your website than find someone online that will write relevant and fresh content for you.
 It is worthwhile spending the time or money to get this right.
 Make sure that the content is good, friendly and unique.
 If you are listed in the supplemental index of Google then making sure your titles, descriptions, Meta keywords and on page content is unique is the only way to drag them out of the supplemental index.

 7. Dreadful internal Page Links